 How do you avoid ambiguities?

 Ambiguous clues can usually be rephrased in a way that eliminates the problem.
-So 'Character knocked back gin' could become 'Gin character knocked back' for TRAP or 'Mouth reflects character' for PART (the subject of the indicative verb can only be the word preceding it).
-'Post man picked up' is a clue only for MAIL, while in 'Post picked up for man' the link word 'for' means that it must be the post that is being 'picked up' so the answer is MALE.
+So "Character knocked back gin" could become "Gin character knocked back" for TRAP or "Mouth reflects character" for PART (the subject of the indicative verb can only be the word preceding it).
+"Post man picked up" is a clue only for MAIL, while in "Post picked up for man" the link word 'for' means that it must be the post that is being 'picked up' so the answer is MALE.
 Based on questions that get asked on help forums, some solvers get confused about which bit of a homophone clue is which, but as long as you have done your job properly as a setter then all is well.

 Anagrams